MDBInd/RD6006P/README.md

 This is a fork from the good work of [wildekek](https://github.com/wildekek/rd6006-controller) and ideas from [Baldanos](https://github.com/Baldanos/rd6006).

-It is recomended to upgrade the stock firmware to the [alternative UniSoft firmware](https://www.eevblog.com/forum/testgear/ruideng-riden-rd6006-dc-power-supply/msg3998257/#msg3998257) as it offers better functionality.
+It is recommended to upgrade the stock firmware to the [alternative UniSoft firmware](https://www.eevblog.com/forum/testgear/ruideng-riden-rd6006-dc-power-supply/msg3998257/#msg3998257) as it offers better functionality.

-I have made several adaptations and improvements on the origianl ESPHome yaml configuration that enables the ESP-12F on the WiFi module to work with the RD6006P with its 5 digit of accuracy.
+I have made several adaptations and improvements on the original ESPHome yaml configuration that enables the ESP-12F on the WiFi module to work with the RD6006P with its 5 digit of accuracy.

 With this firmware you can control a Riden RD6006P Power Supply via [Home Assistant](https://www.home-assistant.io/).
 It uses [ESPHome](https://esphome.io/) to abstract modbus commands and expose them to Home Assistant and makes it super easy to interface with your device over WiFi.